From Inpainting to Layer Decomposition: Repurposing Generative Inpainting Models for Image Layer Decomposition: Proposed Approach

 \textbf{Image Layer Decomposition:} For the Image Layer Decomposition, given an input image $I$ and a binary mask $M$, a diffusion-based model $f_{\theta2}$ takes the image $I$ and $M$ as input and outputs both the extracted foreground indicated by $M$, which may include occluded regions, and a completed background with the foreground object removed.
 The key difference from image inpainting lies not only in the additional foreground output but also in the treatment of the background.
 As shown in Figure~\ref{fig:qualitative_1}, an inpainting model simply fills the masked region with plausible content, while layer decomposition requires explicit object removal, restoring the background as if the object never existed.

 Nevertheless, we observe a structural unification between inpainting and layer decomposition tasks.
 For the background layer, both approaches involve filling masked regions with plausible content.
-For the foreground layer, the goal is to recover accurate RGB and alpha channels within the masked object, while enforcing zero alpha outside, effectively an outpainting formulation with transparency constraints.
-This dual formulation allows both foreground and background generation to be viewed as special cases of in-/out-painting.
+For the foreground layer, the goal is to recover accurate RGB and alpha channels within the masked object, while enforcing zero alpha outside, effectively an outpainting formulation with transparency constraints. \textit{We also provide an intuitive illustration of the similarity between outpainting and foreground generation in the supplementary materials.} This dual formulation allows both foreground and background generation to be viewed as special cases of in-/out-painting.
 As modern diffusion models are generalists due to large-scale pre-training, we propose reusing a single inpainting backbone with minimal modifications, adding a lightweight foreground prediction head, to support image layer decomposition via parameter-efficient fine-tuning.